 Easter is normally the time of year for family gatherings, food and wine shared on a collective table with your nearest and dearest.
 It’s when our cellar door is bustling with people all keen to try our Margaret River wines and we get to share many of our wines with customers travelling through our region.
-This year is different.
-COVID-19 restrictions may mean that you need to be inventive about your Easter menu by catering for a smaller family gathering and thinking through your dishes using some cupboard staples.

 So if you’re looking to pair your favourite Brown Hill Wines with the menu, think of us as your virtual sommelier and here are some of our top suggestions:

 Good Friday = fish

 Fish and seafood are traditionally the most popular dish on Good Friday and we are blessed to have such fresh fish readily available here in Australia.
 You might have to resort to supplies from your local supermarket rather than venturing to the fish mongers but Australian seafood should be still delicious.

 The Bailey family enjoy lemon, sage and thyme whole baked snapper served with our Charlotte Sauvignon Blanc to start the holiday season.
 Another favourite could be a crispy skinned barramundi with burnt lemon and sage butter accompanied by our new release Lakeview Sauvignon Blanc Semillon.
 Or try our Garlic Butter Marron and Fennel Salad recipe which also matches well with a glass of our crisp Charlotte Sauvignon Blanc.